-Losing your job, especially amidst a worldwide pandemic, doesn’t mean your skills aren’t wanted or needed.
-It's vital to understand that redundancy isn’t personal, and there is a whole world of opportunities waiting for you.
-But before you’re ready to think about the next step, it’s vital that you take the time to address the potential impact that unemployment may have on your mental health and reach out for help with your living situation, if you need it.
+Redundancies are bound to happen as people and companies begin to be impacted by the oncoming recession.
+However, it's vital to understand that redundancy isn’t personal; there is a whole world of opportunities waiting for you.
+But before you’re ready to think about the next step, it’s important to take the time to address the potential impact that unemployment may have on your mental health and reach out for help with your living situation, if you need it.
 If you’re unsure where to turn, you’ll find helpful resources below with links to professional support and services that can provide you with mental health support after job loss.

 The following mental health organisations provide mental health support from qualified professionals, who are trained to listen, reassure, and assist in any way they can.

 Advocating for better mental health for everybody, Mind is a charity that empowers people with advice and support to better understand their situation and the choices available to them.
 They also offer national and local services including workplace training to develop mentally healthy offices, applied suicide intervention skills, Mental Health First Aid and more through their training and consultancy schemes.

 You can call Mind’s Infoline for confidential mental health support on 0300 123 3393 or text 86463 between 9am to 6pm Monday to Friday.
 You can also call their legal line on 0300 466 6463 to ask about discrimination and equality-related laws, and what being detained under the Mental Health Act means.
 Please feel free to download this Keeping Well Booklet, created by Mind to help you maintain mental wellbeing during the ongoing pandemic.